/blog/can_protocol

 • not considering bus load and priority;

-• not distinguishing classic CAN, CAN FD, and CAN XL;
+• not distinguishing Classic CAN, CAN FD, and CAN XL;

 • using an interface that does not support CAN FD on a CAN FD network;